Play the Metagame

 Content Creation #

-The beauty of the metagame is that it’s infinitely layered.
-Once everyone starts playing at one level of meta, a new meta emerges above it.
+It keeps going.
+Once everyone starts playing at one level of meta, a new one shows up above it.
 Consider cryptocurrency: Bitcoin was meta to traditional finance, then Ethereum created a meta layer above Bitcoin by enabling programmable money, then various DeFi protocols created yet another meta layer.

 Some practical ways to start playing the metagame: